thetqweb/kali-linux-custom-grub/README.md

 **NOTE://** You will need to make the bash script file executable by running _chmod +x grub-timeout.sh_ at your download location.

-YOu can edit the file to change the _GRUB_TIMEOUT=""_ to set the timeout to whatever you want.
+You can edit the file to change the _GRUB_TIMEOUT=""_ to set the timeout to whatever you want.

 Just to be safe, the scropt creates a backup _grub_  file at /home/grub/backup.
 If you at anytime need the original file for whatever reason, access it from there.